 In its investigation, the LA Times also found that from 2005 to fall 2012, the LAPD misclassified an estimated 14,000 aggravated assaults as minor offenses.

 Given the shocking allegations, any Los Angeles resident may wonder, “Well, if they are lying to the public about this, they might as well make unlawful arrests, shoot us and get away with it, and wrongfully convict innocent citizens.”

 And you may be right about this.
 In fact, statistics show that police officers are indicted in fewer than 1% of killings of citizens, while over 90% of civilians are indicted in a killing.

 More disturbingly, up to 1,400 people get killed by police officers and law enforcement officials each year.

-All it means is that you should get a professional legal representation from a Los Angeles police misconduct attorney to have higher chances of success.
+All it means is that you should get professional legal representation from a Los Angeles police misconduct attorney to have a higher chance of success.

 JML Law is a reputable law firm based in Los Angeles that has handled hundreds of misconduct cases relating to police brutality and violations of civil rights by police officers and law enforcement officials.

 We have an upper hand when it comes to litigating police misconduct, as we don’t simply look for easy-win settlements and obvious cases of police brutality or wrongful convictions.

 Just because you did not suffer a severe injury or sustained permanent brain damage as a result of police brutality doesn’t mean there is no case.
 In fact, any case of police misconduct must be thoroughly reviewed and the responsible parties must be brought to justice.

 This is a major part of our philosophy here at JML Law.
 Our Los Angeles police misconduct attorneys are willing to spend countless hours – years, if necessary – to prove police misconduct and secure six-, seven- or eight-figure settlements for our clients.